zhinst/zhinst-labber/docs/source/first_steps/quickstart.rst

 Besides the ``Zurich_Instruments_*.ini`` and ``Zurich_Instruments_*.py`` files
 the script generates also a ``settings.json``.
 It offers the customization of the drivers.
-It is pre filled with the information from the device used for generating the driver but can be customized if needed.
+It is pre-filled with the information from the device used for generating the driver but can be customized if needed.

 The ``settings.json`` has the following structure: